 University Exam Marks - 50 (No exam.
 Only viva-voce by external jury)

-Sessional Marks - 50

-No. of contact hrs 4 per week

 To promote the understanding and importance of research in architecture.

 The students should be guided in their work by their selected / appointed guides throughout the semester to produce an illustrative, written dissertation.
 The dissertation calls for a substantial impetus on the quality and quantity of output, besides having a thrust on newer and more relevant areas of research / design and plan intervention / application of planning, design and analytical tools and techniques.
 The choice of subject, formulation of Design Programme, Site investigation and selection, and finally culmination in the design demonstration shall depend upon many factors such as student's personal interest, circumstances and abilities.
 A careful check shall be made to see that access is available to relevant buildings and to appropriate libraries, record offices, laboratories and other technical resources.